saoirse-zee/bookit-mobile/README.md

 ![build status](https://concourse.buildit.tools/api/v1/teams/bookit-mobile/pipelines/bookit-mobile/badge "Build Status")

-A a booking app written in React Native.
+A booking app written in React Native.

 ## Getting started
 Create a file called `config.js` in the project root.
 It should take the form of `config-sample.js`.